huggingface/optimum/docs/README.md

 		--clean
 ```

-Once you've added the `doc` target to the Makefile, you can check the docs build
+Once you've added the `doc` target to the Makefile, you can generate the
-by running the following command from the root of the subpackage repository:
+documentation by running the following command from the root of the subpackage
+repository:

 ```
 make doc BUILD_DIR=habana-doc-build